 without regard to actual or perceived sexual orientation, gender identity, age,

-marital status, national origin, or age.
+marital status, or national origin.